Ziz

 Clockwise from left: Behemoth (on earth), Ziz (in sky), and Leviathan (under sea).
 From an illuminated manuscript, 13th century AD.

 The Ziz is a giant griffin-like bird in Jewish mythology, said to be large enough to be able to block out the sun with its wingspan.

 Description

-It is considered a giant animal/monster corresponding to archetypal creatures.
-Rabbis have said that the Ziz is comparable to the Persian Simurgh, while modern scholars compare the Ziz to the Sumerian Anzû and the Ancient Greek phoenix.
+The Ziz is considered a giant animal/monster corresponding to archetypal creatures.
+Rabbis have compared it to the Persian Simurgh, while modern scholars compare the Ziz to the Sumerian Anzû and the Ancient Greek phoenix.